 Magnum Photos is the most prestigious photo agency in the world.
-It's now almost a grand 70 years old, an upcoming birthday it celebrated by giving us a load of photos their photographers had taken at "the perfect moment".
+It's now almost 70 years old, an upcoming birthday it celebrated by giving us a bunch of photos their photographers had taken at "the perfect moment."

 From Bruce Davidson's picture of Coney Island's fireworks to David Alan Harvey's French teenagers smoking and kissing, each tells a story of the empathetic moment they captured.
 Below are a few of the photos in the series.

-"During the two weeks I was there I struggled with my role as a complete outsider, as I had been sent to observe what felt like very private matters.
-At the same time, I was enamoured as I watched the rituals of daily life unfold amidst all the stark and awesome beauty around us."
+"During the two weeks I was there, I struggled with my role as a complete outsider, as I had been sent to observe what felt like very private matters.
+At the same time, I was enamored as I watched the rituals of daily life unfold amidst all the stark and awesome beauty around us."

 – Jonas Bendiksen